Uninstall Exasol

 Step 2: Remove resources on the hosts

-This operation is slightly different depending on whether the installation was made by root or by a non-root user (rootless installation).
+This part of the procedure is slightly different depending on whether Exasol was installed as root or with a non-root user (rootless installation).
+For more information, see Rootless Installation.

-1. To remove all resources that were created by c4 on the host system, run the following commands:
+1. To remove all Exasol resources that were created on the host system, run the following commands:

-If you are logged in as root, sudo should be omitted in the following commands.
+If you performing this operation as root, omit sudo in the commands.

 # stop and disable the c4 services